Arian1192/SMM-IRONHACK/README.md

 Develop essential features like audio/video calls, screen sharing, chat, and meeting room management.
 #### Integrate with Appointments:
 Integrate the custom meeting system with the Appointments feature to allow users to initiate meetings directly from appointments.
-#### Tip:
-Consider using libraries like socket.io and SimpleWebRTC for streamlined implementation and cross-browser compatibility.

 Following this plan, we'll be prepared to effectively integrate the Google Meet API and develop our own meeting system, providing us with greater control and flexibility in managing appointments and meetings.